halbs13/Dynamics-NAV-Payroll/au-payroll-periodic-activities-close-pay-period.md

-Click the Yes button to close the period (s), alternatively click No to leave the period (s) open
+Click the Yes button to close the period (s), alternatively click No to leave the period (s) open.